Fatty Liver Disease and VA Disability Ratings

 Alcoholic Fatty Liver Disease

-To receive service connection for fatty liver disease, veterans must demonstrate the following:
+To prove service connection for fatty liver disease, veterans must provide evidence of the following to VA:

 - A current diagnosis of fatty liver disease;